squidfunk/mkdocs-material/docs/reference/code-blocks.md

 ### Custom syntax theme

-[:octicons-file-code-24: Source][Source] ·
-:octicons-mortar-board-24: Difficulty: _easy_

-If [Pygments] is used, Material for MkDocs provides the [styles for code blocks] [Source], which are built with a custom and well-balanced palette that works equally well for both [color schemes]:
+If [Pygments] is used, Material for MkDocs provides the [styles for code blocks] [colors], which are built with a custom and well-balanced palette that works equally well for both [color schemes]:

 - :material-checkbox-blank-circle:{ style="color: var(--md-code-hl-number-color) " } `--md-code-hl-number-color`